ABhishek213490/911-Calls-Data-Analysis/README.md

 Group the data by town and zip code, then count the number of 911 calls for each group.
 Sort the results to find the top 5 towns and zip codes with the highest number of calls.
 Number of unique title codes:

-You can create a new column based on the patterns in the title column, categorizing calls into broader reasons such as medical emergencies, traffic accidents, or fire incidents.
-Most common reason for a 911 call:

 ![image](https://github.com/ABhishek213490/911-Calls-Data-Analysis/assets/161066148/57309836-1ba2-4791-9fd7-08666379f75a)

-After creating the new column, you can analyze it to find the most common reason for a 911 call.

-Change the datatype of timestamp to datetime:
+#33 Change the datatype of timestamp to datetime:
 Convert the timeStamp column to datetime datatype for easier manipulation of date and time information.
 Creating new columns related to datetime:
 Extract additional features like month, year, day of the week, and hour from the timeStamp column to gain insights into the temporal patterns of 911 calls.